 After resetting the password, login with the Default Username and Password.

 If the console is password protected, all is not lost.
 It takes two reboots to accomplish, but the password can be reset with physical access to the console:

 Choose the Boot Single User option (

-2) from the loader menu (the one with the ASCII pfSense logo)
+2) from the loader menu with the ASCII logo

 Remount all partitions as rewritable:

 The specific commands vary based on the filesystem.

 When the firewall reboots, login with the Default Username and Password.

 If the browser refuses to connect due to the certificate itself, or if the GUI web server refuses to run due to the certificate, then the easiest method to regain access is to generate a new self-signed certificate from the console or SSH:

 That will create a new self-signed GUI certificate, activate it, and restart the GUI web server.